ChetanThapliyal/Cloud-resume-challenge-FE-GCP-Serverless/README.md

 # Cloud Resume Challenge - Frontend Serverless GCP
+### Serverless resume on GCP with API backend and GitOps-based CI/CD

 This repository hosts the frontend code and setup instructions for implementing the Cloud Resume Challenge using Google Cloud Platform (GCP).